Getting Started with OpenIndiana Docs

 Simply replace the period (.) with the path to the file.

-mdl, it may be necessary to add the path to your
+mdl, it may be necessary to modify your

 Enabling spell checking in vim